digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 :ref:`Distributed Trust <distributed-trust-domain-req>`
    A Fabric network can be operated by multiple organizations forming a consortium and distributing the trust among the organizations.
-   The Mediator(s) and Synchronizer Manager can only be operated by a single entity, so there is no distribution of trust for these nodes.
+   The mediator(s) and sync domain manager can only be operated by a single entity, so there is no distribution of trust for these nodes.

 :ref:`Transaction Metadata Privacy <transaction-privacy-domain-req>`